 Archrock Increases Quarterly Cash Dividend

-/EIN News/ -- HOUSTON, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Archrock, Inc. (NYSE: AROC) (“Archrock”) today announced that its Board of Directors has declared an increased quarterly dividend of $0.15 per share of common stock, or $0.60 per share on an annualized basis.
+HOUSTON, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Archrock, Inc. AROC ("Archrock") today announced that its Board of Directors has declared an increased quarterly dividend of $0.15 per share of common stock, or $0.60 per share on an annualized basis.
 The fourth quarter 2022 dividend will be paid on February 14, 2023 to all stockholders of record on February 7, 2023.

 The fourth quarter 2022 dividend per share amount represents an increase of 3.3 percent over the Archrock third quarter 2022 dividend level.